|

 a beauty amongst her own kind, Lassui, but by our standards she

-that is, from the fire that all humans seem to possess, including
+that is, from the fire that all men seem to possess, including

 that brother of hers."